• Skip to primary navigation

 Talk About Goal Setting

 Setting goals and surrounding yourself with those who support you is part of prevention education.
-Last week I had the pleasure of speaking with Olympic and Paralympic athletes during a Help Kids Make Smart Choices webinar designed to help kids to learn new strategies to make smart choices to keep them on track to help them reach their goals.
+A couple years ago I had the pleasure of speaking with Olympic and Paralympic athletes during a Help Kids Make Smart Choices webinar designed to help kids to learn new strategies to make smart choices to keep them on track to help them reach their goals.

 Hosted by Classroom Champions, the 30 minute conversation featured athletes Dani Aravich, Markieth Price, and Sakura Kokumai.
 Each Olympic and Paralympic athlete shared times they had to make smart, healthy choices that ultimately helped them reach their goals.
 Watch the recording with your kids to learn how each athlete stays focused, advocates for themselves, and builds a supportive community of friends who helps them achieve their goals.
 It was inspiring to speak with Dani, Markeith, and Sakura and their advice is relevant for kids of all ages, whether athletes or not.